singer-io/getting-started/docs/BEST_PRACTICES.md

 should handle valid JSON Schemas and provide a best effort approach to load the data in a reasonable format.

+***NOTE*** When modifying an existing schema, use extra caution when adding properties such as `additionalProperties: false` or an explicit type like `integer`.
+Schema changes such as this can either be backwards incompatible.
+In Singer, we use SemVer to the best of our ability, so marking fields required or otherwise making the schema more restrictive (unless provable beyond question) will will result in a major version release that will require all users of the tap to take special care when upgrading.

 ## Code Quality

 We recommend running pylint on your Tap and making sure that you